alexandru-dinu/spool/README.md

 *Spool* is a simple, stack-based programming language.
 The name was born from the literal `StackPL`; I then decided to use the `.spl` extension, which sounds like "spool".

-The project is work in progress.
+The project is experimental and work in progress.

 ## Features
 - types: int / float / str